shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 ```

--- Which party alliance (NDA, I.N.D.I.A, or OTHER) won the most seats across all states?
+-- Q Which party alliance (NDA, I.N.D.I.A, or OTHER) won the most seats across all states?
 ```SQL
 select
     p.party_alliance,